 This cybersecurity architect needs to be fluent in the language of company policy.
 The cybersecurity architect then translates company policy into business processes, data standards, and data structures.
 This staff person sorts through alternatives in policy and their corresponding architecture to find the best solution to predictable problems.
-And this staff person is familiar with many products, protocols, and exception situations to come up with the best solution to unpredictable problems.
+And this staff person is familiar with many products, protocols, and exception situations to come up with the best solution to unforeseen issues.
 As cybersecurity expert Dave Buster puts it, architects use frameworks to architecture into structures accessible to management.

 Data Loss Prevention

 Data loss prevention, also known as DLP, is the activity many consumers think of when they think of cybersecurity.
 DLP deploys security applications on servers and endpoints.
 In many settings, DLP involves connecting services on the back end to push out updates through an advanced client.
 The engineers involved in DLP keep the system up to date and troubleshoot conflicts between applications, for example, operating issues between new virus checkers.
 The DLP function ensures the security of data in databases and on servers.
 It maintains the all-important software that allows users to log in at the beginning of every shift.
 And it engages work staff on privacy issues and General Data Protection Regulation (GDPR) compliance.

 Governance, Risk, and Compliance, also known as GRC, is the “security auditor.”
 Analysts performing this function identify and quantify risk, perform internal audits against generally accepted principles and best practices and develop plans for disaster recovery and continuity.
 These professionals need a comprehensive understanding of the business because their assessment of cybersecurity risks must line up with senior management’s knowledge of business risk.